cruzgodar/wilson/README.md

 WebXR sessions must be started from a user gesture, and the page must be served over HTTPS or `localhost`.
 You can call `wilson.enterXR()` in an event handler that fires on a user gesture, and `wilson.exitXR()` to exit (although this is typically unnecessary, since the user can just take off their headset).
 To determine if the user is currently in an XR session, use `wilson.inXR`.

 As with fullscreen, Wilson provides stock UI for entering XR.
 Set `useButton: true` in `xrOptions` to automatically add an Enter VR button alongside the fullscreen and reset buttons; it is only shown when a headset is actually available.
-If you prefer to build tht functionality yourself, use the `onAvailabilityChange` callback in `xrOptions`, which is called with a boolean in exactly the cases that would show or hide the built-in button: once when the initial check resolves, and again when availability changes.
+If you prefer to build that functionality yourself, use the `onAvailabilityChange` callback in `xrOptions`, which is called with a boolean in exactly the cases that would show or hide the built-in button: once when the initial check resolves, and again when availability changes.

 When an XR session begins, Wilson pauses its own animation frame loop and drives rendering from the headset's frame loop instead.
 If an applet runs its own `requestAnimationFrame` loop, **stop it in `onEnter` and restart it in `onExit`**.
 Anything that happens once per frame rather than once per eye — polling controllers, moving the camera velocity, setting uniforms that are the same for both eyes, etc. — should go in the `onFrameStart` callback, which is called once per frame, before either eye is rendered, with the whole framebuffer bound.
 The `renderFrame` callback should set the per-eye uniforms and draw the frame (presumably using `wilson.drawFrame()`).